jizqug00/private-gpt/README.md

     - set PGPT_PROFILES=ollama
     - make run

+After these commands private-gpt will be running in localhost:8001.
+The first time it is executed the models will be downloaded when asked for them (upload files, upload audios, upload images and chatting).

 ## 🧩 Architecture
 Conceptually, PrivateGPT is an API that wraps a RAG pipeline and exposes its primitives.